tonnylitao/PostgrestBaseApp/README.md

 Docker + PostgreSQL + PostgREST + Nginx + NodeJS apps + React apps + API Test

-- Nginx to serve React apps as static files
+- Nginx for serving React apps as static files
 - NodeJS for backend service
 - PostgREST for Restful api
 - PostgreSQL, the best database in the world